axsh/wakame-vdc/documents/dcmgr_api/12.03/custom_instances.md

 # Custom instances api

-To create a custom instance api call, add the following parameter to the standard instances api.
+To specify a host node for an api simply add the following parameter to the api call.

-* "custom_instance"="true"
+* host_node_id=<hostnode_id?

+To specify an ip address, add the key to the "vifs" parameter

+* { eth0 => {"ipv4_addr" => "192.168.2.11", mac_addr="52540028A533" } }

 The request will go through all of the standard error checks that are usually there when starting an instance.
-Then it will bypass the schedulers if certain other parameters are present.
+Then it will call specific schedulers to handle these assignments.

 ## url